Cyberpunk 2077: Other

 A card game created alongside publisher CMON Limited, Cyberpunk 2077 – Afterlife: The Card Game, was slated for 2020 but has yet to be released; no updating announcements have been made and the card game's future remains uncertain.

+Cyberpunk 2077: No Coincidence, a novel by Polish author Rafał Kosik, was published in August 2023.
+It was translated to English by Stefan Kiełbasiewicz and published by Orbit.

-Cyberpunk: Edgerunners, a spin-off anime series co-produced by CD Projekt Red and Trigger, premiered on 13 September 2022 on Netflix.
-A second series adaptation was announced during Netflix's Geeked Week event.
+Cyberpunk: Edgerunners, a spin-off anime series co-produced by CD Projekt Red and Trigger, premiered on 13 September 2022 on Netflix, and a standalone sequel series, Cyberpunk: Edgerunners 2, is scheduled to be released on 20 October 2026.
 In early 2025, an hour-long fan film titled Black Dog was released, a project that later received congratulations from Paweł Sasko, the original game director.

 Sequel

 A sequel to Cyberpunk 2077 was announced in October 2022.
-The sequel, currently titled Cyberpunk 2, is being developed with Unreal Engine 5 by CD Projekt's North American studios.
+Internally codenamed "Project Orion", it is being developed using Unreal Engine 5 by CD Projekt's North American studios.
+The game entered pre-production in May 2025.
+CD Projekt did not dismiss the possibility that the sequel might not be released until late 2030 or early 2031, stating "our journey from pre-production to final release takes four to five years on average".